tricinel/edge-theme/CONTRIBUTING.md

 # What is Edge?

 `Edge` is a simple theme with bright colors.
-Edge comes in three versions — *Night Sky*, *Serene* and *Ocean* for all day long comfortable work.
+Edge comes in three versions — _Night Sky_, _Serene_ and _Ocean_ for all day long comfortable work.
 The theme has a few customisable options to help you personalise your experience with it.

-I've designed Edge with a multi-editor process in mind, so that the same theme can be reused on multiple editors, starting with Sublime Text 3 in its initial release and counting on VSCode and Atom support in later versions.
+I've designed Edge with a multi-editor process in mind, so that the same theme can be reused on multiple editors, starting with Sublime Text 3 in its initial release and counting on VSCode in later versions.

 ## Filing issues